-As part of the initial application private hire operators will be required to provide a copy of proposed door signage to be used on private hire vehicles dispatched by the operator.
-The door signage is required to be of a size XXXXXXXXXXXXX, and livered as landscape.
-The top2/3 of the door sign can display the company details but is not permitted to display the word taxi/ cab or any other wording that a customer may consider the private hire vehicle to be a hackney carriage. the bottom third of the door sign has to be a solid-coloured background in yellow pantone XXXX and displaying the following wording in Black size XX font.
-XXXX type XXXX "This vehicle must be prebooked with the operator.
+As part of the initial application private hire operators will be required to provide a copy of their proposed door signage to be used on private hire vehicles dispatched by the operator.
+The door signage is required to be of a size 490mm x 305mm, and livered as landscape.
+The top 2/3 of the door sign can display the company details but is not permitted to display the word taxi/ cab or any other wording that a customer may consider the private hire vehicle to be a hackney carriage.
+The bottom third of the door sign has to be a solid-coloured background in yellow Pantone and display the following wording in black font, Arial, size 114 (Capped Height 40mm) "Pre-booked Fares Only".

-Any hackney carriage vehicle dispatched by a private hire operator has the option to display private hire operator signage on the rear door, the format of the signage should be the same as for private hire with the exceptions that the bottom third of the door sign can display the word taxi instead of the Prebooking wording associated with private hire
+Any hackney carriage vehicle dispatched by a private hire operator has the option to display private hire operator signage on the rear passenger door, the format of the signage should be the same as for private hire with the exceptions that the bottom third of the door sign can display the word "Taxi" instead of the prebooking wording associated with private hire.